-SiTE:LAB is excited to present this Special Project in the 6th edition of the UNTITLED, Miami Beach.
-Radio Station: Miami Folly II is an installation by artist Paul Amenta, and Ted Lott of Lott3Metz Architecture, in collaboration with UNTITLED Radio, Not Design, and DisArt, and in partnership with Xibitz and Kendall College of Art & Design.
+Radio Station: Miami Folly II was a Special Project presented at the 6th edition of UNTITLED, Miami Beach – an installation by artist Paul Amenta and architect Ted Lott of Lott3Metz Architecture, in collaboration with UNTITLED Radio, Not Design, and DisArt.
+This project was realized in partnership with Xibitz and Kendall College of Art and Design.

-UNTITLED, Radio in partnership with Miami-based web station Wynwood Radio will broadcast live from Radio Station: Miami Folly II -- broadcasting talks, discussions, sound and performance-based work from the fair to a broader audience.
-UNTITLED Radio, developed by Programming Director Amanda Schmitt, includes an extensive schedule of live and pre-recorded audio and musical performances, curated playlists, and experimental recordings.
+UNTITLED Radio in partnership with Miami-based web station Wynwood Radio broadcasted live from Radio Station: Miami Folly II – broadcasting talks, discussions, sound and performance-based work from the fair to a broader audience.
+UNTITLED Radio, developed by Programming Director Amanda Schmitt, included an extensive schedule of live and pre-recorded audio and musical performances, curated playlists, and experimental recordings.

-Not Design will operate a tabletop letterpress within the structure, producing live content during the fair that will be displayed on the structure’s wall that will include daily updates on the UNTITLED Radio program and the fair’s special events schedule.
+Not Design operated a tabletop letterpress within the structure, producing live content during the fair that was displayed on the structure’s wall that included daily updates on the UNTITLED Radio program and the fair’s special events schedule.
 Not Design is a collaborative studio interested in solving problems in unconventional ways.
-The end results are not only that they design ARTIFACTS (things) but that they identify needs and fill them.
+The end results are not only that they design artifacts (things) but that they identify needs and fill them.
 They aim to have an impact by making education, information and experiences more relevant.

 Xibitz provided critical fabrication and logistical support for this project.
 Xibitz partners with architecture and design firms, corporations, museums, universities, and healthcare facilities in the execution of one-of-a-kind, experiential spaces.